 Are they worth the money?

 Of course, there is one drawback: money.
-The best business cash advances will inevitably cost money.
+The best business cash advances with no credit checks will inevitably cost money.
 You’ll be paying a daily retrieval rate until the money is paid off and you’ll also have to pay fees.
 These may vary from provider to provider so it is important to shop around and secure the best deal possible.

 Ultimately, the question revolves around whether or not you will receive a decent return on investment.
 The answer depends on how you use it.
 A good way to use a merchant cash advance is to inject working capital into an otherwise healthy business which is running into a cashflow brick wall.
 In this situation you only need to stay afloat until business picks up.